alejandrosaenz117/image-hunter-cli/README.md

-_Please Note:  This only works for Dynamic webpages_
+_Please Note:  This may not work for dynamic webpages_